protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 Spread out the timeline for publishing, but don't be afraid to hit multiple mediums at once.

-Save the pieces that have engineering as a pre-req for later, but scope them now and identify the triggers that we'll indicate we're ready to proceed.
+Save the pieces that have engineering as a pre-req for later, but scope them now and identify the triggers that will indicate we're ready to proceed.

 #### What does done look like?